The Irish Bulletin

 The Department of Propaganda

 The Sinn Féin press bureau was established in April 1918 under the leadership of Robert Brennan.
 The bureau provided Sinn Féin news to provincial Irish newspapers, gathered data for public statements and gathered material for foreign correspondents in Ireland and for the attempt to have Ireland represented at the Paris Peace Conference.
 Its overriding objective, as time went on, was to prepare for the upcoming election.
-Defence of the Realm regulations outlawed any separatist arguments from being made in print or in public, and in May 1918, 150 members of Sinn Féin, including Griffith and new leader Éamon de Valera, were imprisoned on what are generally regarded as specious grounds, removing them from the election campaign.
+Defence of the Realm regulations outlawed any separatist arguments in print or in public, and in May 1918, 150 members of Sinn Féin, including Griffith and new leader Éamon de Valera, were imprisoned on what are generally regarded as specious grounds, preventing them from campaigning in the upcoming election.
 This tactic was counterproductive, and Sinn Féin's mandate for a separate Irish Republic won them an overall majority in Ireland.
-In January 1919, a Republic was declared and a separate parliament, Dáil Éireann, was established, with most of its elected representatives "faoi ghlas na Gallaibh" (imprisoned by the foreigner).
+In January 1919, a Republic was declared and a separate parliament, Dáil Éireann, was established, with most of its elected representatives "faoi ghlas na Gallaibh" ("imprisoned by the foreigner").
 Unionists did not attend, and in 1920, the British Government set up a partition state called Northern Ireland, established on a sectarian basis.
 Countess Markievicz was the first woman to be elected to Westminster, but chose to take her seat in Dáil Éireann.